Rapids Price Hits $0.0069 on Exchanges (RPD)

-Rapids (RPD) traded 9.9% higher against the dollar during the one day period ending at 20:00 PM Eastern on September 9th.
-One Rapids coin can now be purchased for $0.0069 or 0.00000028 BTC on cryptocurrency exchanges.
-During the last seven days, Rapids has traded 34.9% higher against the dollar.
-Rapids has a market capitalization of $71,192.75 and $35,336.00 worth of Rapids was traded on exchanges in the last 24 hours.
+Rapids (RPD) traded 9.9% higher against the U.S. dollar during the one day period ending at 18:00 PM Eastern on September 10th.
+Rapids has a total market capitalization of $71,192.75 and approximately $35,336.00 worth of Rapids was traded on exchanges in the last 24 hours.
+In the last week, Rapids has traded up 34.9% against the U.S. dollar.
+One Rapids coin can currently be bought for approximately $0.0069 or 0.00000028 BTC on major exchanges.

 - Crypto Sports (CSPN) traded flat against the dollar and now trades at $0.11 or 0.00000473 BTC.